China Railway History

 First Railway Built after the Founding of the People’s Republic of China

-Since the founding of the People’s Republic of China, railways have been built on a large scale for the purposes of developing economy.
+Since the founding of the People’s Republic of China, railways have been built on a large scale to develop the economy.
 The government decided to build railways in western regions of the country first, where no railways had been built before.
-In 1950, Chengdu – Chongqing Railway was under construction, which was put into service after two years of construction in 1952.
+In 1950, the Chengdu – Chongqing Railway was under construction, which was put into service after two years of construction in 1952.
 It is the first railway built after the founding of the People’s Republic of China, as well as the first railway connecting the cities of Chengdu and Chongqing.

 Massive Construction Since the First Five-Year Plan

-After the economic reforms were launched in 1978, a large amount of resources was invested to the modernization of the railway network.
+After the economic reforms were launched in 1978, a large amount of resources was invested in the modernization of the railway network.
 After a long period of recovery and development, the national railway system has achieved good development.
-The railways were reorganized to improving safety, speed and technology.
+The railways were reorganized to improve safety, speed, and technology.
 And the process of railway electrification was greatly accelerated.
 Nearly half of the railways were gradually electrified over the last two decades.

-China’s railway networks extended in all directions during over the last 50 years.
-Railroad connect more and more cities and towns.
+China’s railway networks extended in all directions over the last 50 years.
+Railroads connect more and more cities and towns.
 Since 1997, China Rail implemented six large-scale adjustments on national railways.
 After these adjustments, train speed has been greatly increased.
-As of 2007, the maximum operating speed of trains on some sections is 250 kilometers per hour.
+As of 2007, the maximum operating speed of trains in some sections is 250 kilometers per hour.
 China is prepared to enter the high-speed era.

 Also read China Railway Network.